jbhender/Stats507_F21/README.md

 For the "tables" notebook, I've also included a version of the document as a python script.
 This was created using the command:
 `jupytext --to py:light tables.ipynb`.
-Note that these files have extra metadata, e.g `# + [markdown]` than yours might, as this metadata is here to enable me to show these as slides.
+Note that these files have extra metadata, e.g `# + [markdown]`, relative to what yours might.
+This metadata is here to enable me to show these as slides.

 [jupy]: https://jupytext.readthedocs.io/en/latest/index.html